China Visa: Who Needs One, Where to Get It, About the 72-hour Visa-Free Stopover

 You need to submit the following materials for your application:

-For additional information on the requirements and for business and student visa requirements check the website of the People's Republic of China, english version Washington DC consulate.
+For additional information on the requirements and for business and student visa requirements check the website of the Embassy of the People's Republic of China, english version.

 You can apply for a visa in the country where you are a resident, regardless of your nationality, i.e. a U.S. citizen living in the U.K. could apply for a China Visa in the U.K. When applying in a country different from your nationality, additional documentation is needed, for example a copy of your resident permit.